Phantom power: Other microphone powering techniques

 T-power, also known as A-B powering or T12, described in DIN 45595, is an alternative to phantom powering that is still widely used in the world of production film sound.
 Many mixers and recorders intended for that market have a T-power option.
 The method is considered obsolete as power supply noise is added to the output audio signal.
 Many older Sennheiser and Schoeps microphones use this powering method, although newer recorders and mixers are phasing out this option.
-Adapter barrels, and dedicated power supplies, are made to accommodate T-powered microphones.
+Adapter barrels and dedicated power supplies are made to accommodate T-powered microphones.
 In this scheme, 12 volts is applied through 180 ohm resistors between the microphone's "hot" terminal (XLR pin 2) and the microphone's "cold" terminal (XLR pin 3).
 This results in a 12-volt potential difference with significant current capability across pins 2 and 3, which would likely cause permanent damage if applied to a dynamic or ribbon microphone.
+The 12 volt supply may be floating or grounded.

 Plug-in-power (PiP) is the low-current 3–5 V supply provided at the microphone jack of some consumer equipment, such as portable recorders and computer sound cards.
 It is also defined in IEC 61938.
 It is unlike phantom power since it is an unbalanced interface with a low voltage (around +5 volts) connected to the signal conductor with return through the sleeve; the DC power is in common with the audio signal from the microphone.
 A capacitor is used to block the DC from subsequent audio frequency circuits.
 It is often used for powering electret microphones, which will not function without power.
 It is suitable only for powering microphones specifically designed for use with this type of power supply.
 Damage may result if these microphones are connected to true (48 V) phantom power through a 3.5 mm to XLR adapter that connects the XLR shield to the 3.5 mm sleeve.
 Plug-in-power is covered by Japanese standard CP-1203A:2007.

 These alternative powering schemes are sometimes improperly referred to as "phantom power" and should not be confused with true 48-volt phantom powering described above.

 Some condenser microphones can be powered with a 1.5-volt cell contained in a small compartment in the microphone or in an external housing.
+Other voltages are also used; for example the original Neumann U87 has provisions for two 22.5 volt batteries.

 Phantom power is sometimes used by workers in avionics to describe the DC bias voltage used to power aviation microphones, which use a lower voltage than professional audio microphones.
 Phantom power used in this context is 8–16 volts DC in series with a 470 ohm (nominal) resistor as specified in RTCA Inc. standard DO-214.
-These microphones evolved from the carbon microphones used in the early days of aviation and the telephone which relied on a DC bias voltage across the carbon microphone element.
+These microphones evolved from the carbon microphones used in the early days of aviation and the telephone, which relied on a DC bias voltage across the carbon microphone element.